jxf0623/DeeptDCS/README.md

-# DeeptDCS: Deep Learning-Based Estimation of Currents Induced During Transcranial Direct Current Stimulation
+# DeeptDCS: Deep learning-based estimation of currents induced during transcranial direct current stimulation

 This is an implementation of a deep learning-based ***transcranial direct current stimulation (tDCS) emulator*** named [DeeptDCS](https://arxiv.org/abs/2205.01858) on Python 3, Keras, and TensorFlow.
 The emulator leverages Attention U-net taking the volume conductor models (VCMs) of human head tissues as inputs and outputting the three-dimensional current density distribution across the entire head.